-Free display easel plans for displaying your favorite framed pictures and photographs.
+Free display easel plans for displaying your favourite framed pictures and photographs.

 This version stands about 300mm (12 inches) high measures about 230mm (9 inches) wide.